 Thanks for visiting this site.
 I’m an Associate Professor at the University of Minnesota, Carlson School of Management.
-My work there involves a combination of research, teaching and service.
+I’ve also been named a Schulze Distinguished Professor of Entrepreneurship by the Richard M. Schulze Family Foundation.
+My work as a professor involves a combination of research, teaching and service.
 Although this site is set up as a blog, I don’t use it as one.
-However, you can learn more about my work by reading what is below and by clicking on the pages above.
+However, you can learn more about my work by reading what is here and clicking on the pages above.
 You can also follow me on Twitter by clicking here: Follow @forbesdanp

 About research.
 “Research” is the process by which we organize and advance what we know about the world.
 This is important, because the world is complex, and it’s hard to function effectively in the world unless we understand it.
 (For example, I’m pretty confused by this shrine on the right.)
 Doing research and following the research others do is a key way that I stay on top of what I need to know.
 This in turn enables me to help other people – like students, managers, journalists and my faculty colleagues – to understand and improve the world in whatever roles they occupy.

 About my teaching.
 As a teacher, my goal is to help students develop a foundation of knowledge and skills in a particular area so they can continue to teach themselves over the course of their lives.
-The courses I teach are in the areas of strategy and entrepreneurship.
-Recently I have taught mostly undergraduate students, however I’ve also taught courses & workshops in MBA, doctoral and executive education programs.
+The courses I teach are in the general areas of strategy and entrepreneurship, although the exact courses and levels I teach vary from year to year.
+Over time, I have taught students in the undergraduate, MBA, doctoral and executive education programs.

 About my service.
 My service role involves helping to advance my school and my field.
-For example, I serve as a Representative-at-Large and as chair of the Awards Committee for the Entrepreneurship Division of the Academy of Management.
+For example, I have worked closely on several initiatives for the Holmes Center for Entrepreneurship, I serve on the editorial boards of several leading journals in my field, and I recently served as chair of the Awards Committee for the Entrepreneurship Division of the Academy of Management.
 I also take part in events and initiatives that link our work at the Carlson School with the work of others in the community.

 Other stuff.
 I joined the University of Minnesota in 2000 after finishing a Ph.D. at the NYU Stern School of Business.
 Before that, I worked in the private and nonprofit sectors, and I earned a B.A. from the University of Chicago.
 Outside of work, I like to spend time with my family, including my two children.